maizzle/maizzle.com/content/guides/syntax-highlighting-prismjs.md

 For this tutorial, we'll go with a Tailwind adaptation the [Synthwave '84 Theme](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode).

-Save [prism-synthwave84.css](https://raw.githubusercontent.com/maizzle/starter-prismjs/master/src/css/prism-synthwave84.css) to the `src/css` directory in your project, and import it into your `src/css/tailwind.css`:
+Save [prism-synthwave84.css](https://raw.githubusercontent.com/maizzle/starter-prismjs/master/src/css/prism-synthwave84.css) to the `css` directory in your project, and import it into your `css/tailwind.css`:

 ```css
 /* Tailwind CSS components */